Bonny Island

-Bonny Island is situated at the southern edge of Rivers State in the Niger Delta region of Nigeria.
-It is near Port Harcourt.
-Ferries are the main form of transport to and from the island.
-The local language spoken on Bonny Island is Ibani, which is an Ijaw dialect.
-Many natives also speak the Igbo language.
+Bonny Island is a local government situated at the southern edge of Rivers State in the Niger Delta region of Nigeria near Port Harcourt.
+Ferries are the main form of transport, though recently an airstrip has been built and it’s fully functional - with flights from Lagos, Abuja and Port Harcourt respectively to and from the island.
+The local dialect spoken in Bonny Island is the ibani language.

+The Kingdom of Grand Bonny is located forty kilometers southwest of Port Harcourt, the capital of Rivers State of Nigeria.
+It lies within latitude 40° 278°, longitude of 7° 1000° and borders the shores of Southern Atlantic Ocean into which its main River, the Bonny Estuary, finally flows.

+It shares boundaries with the Billes and Kalabaris in the West, the Andonis in the East, the Okirikans and the Ogonis in the North and the Atlantic Ocean form the boundary in the South.

 History

 Located at the edge of the Atlantic Ocean on the Bight of Bonny, the island of Bonny serves as the seat of a traditional state known as the Kingdom of Bonny.

-Bonny was founded by a priest king known as Ndoli.
-He (as well as his successors Opuamakuba and Alagbariye) were the leaders of the founding group of Bonny Island.
-The virgin lands and territories of the island kingdom were settled about or before 1000AD.
-Asimini, the fourth king (but the first one to be crowned), founded a dynasty that went on to provide most of the kingdom's monarchs.